geekabit

 Stephen's build

-A few weeks after publishing this article, Stephen Paine contacted me, explaining that he read about the ATS and would like to make one himself.
-A couple of days later he let me know he completed the project and included a couple of photos.
-Most parts came from his parts bin, only the relay had to be ordered.
-In addition to the labelling, both power cords have different coloured plugs to easily tell them apart.
-As lid to the box he used a wall socket, which makes the build nice and compact.
-Both power inputs have status leds, so you can see what's happening (not shown on photo).
+A few weeks after I published the article, Stephen Paine contacted me, expressing his interest in building his own ATS.
+A couple of days later he let me know he had completed the project and sent a couple of photos.
+Most of the parts came from his parts bin; only the relay had to be ordered.
+Additionally, to differentiate between the power inputs, he used plugs of different colours.
+For the lid of the box, he repurposed a wall socket, resulting in a compact build.
+Both power inputs are equipped with LEDs, to monitor their status (not depicted in the photo).

-Stephen explained that South Africa is currently having power outages (called Load Shedding) for a total of 10 hours per day.
-This means that three times a day or night there are planned outages of 2 or 4 hours each.
-He requires a medical device at night, which needs mains power to run.
-At home he has a 1.2 kWh battery and inverter for powering the device, but when travelling this can present a problem.
-While he as a portable battery pack and charger, it does not offer full UPS functionality and does not have enough capacity to power the device all night.
-Which is why he wanted an ATS.
+Stephen explained that South Africa is currently experiencing power outages, known as Load Shedding, for a total of 10 hours per day.
+This translates to three planned outages of either 2 or 4 hours each day or night.
+He relies on a medical device at night, which requires mains power to function.
+At home he has a 1.2 kWh battery and inverter to power the device, but travelling presents a challenge.
+Although he as a portable battery pack and charger, it lacks full UPS functionality and doesn't have enough capacity to sustain the device throughout night.
+Hence his need for an ATS.

-He had bought a good make ATS but the transfer time was too long which meant that the device lost power and had to start up again, interrupting its function.
-Then he bought another ATS, but it was noisy and only switched in one direction.
+Initially, he bought a good make ATS, but its transfer time was too long, causing the medical device to reboot, interrupting its function.
+He then acquired another ATS, but it was noisy and only switched in one direction.
 Not giving up, he decided to try my design and was surprised how well it worked.
-It switches fast enough that the device doesn't notice the changeover, finally solving the problem.
-All in all it's quite a story but he told it just to highlight how pleased he is to have this ATS.
-Last thing I heard he finished building another ATS, this time for his brother's self made UPS.
+It switches fast enough that the medical device doesn't notice the changeover, finally solving the issue.
+Overall it's quite a story but he shared it to underscore his satisfaction with the ATS.
+Last I heard, he had completed building another ATS, this time for his brother's home-made UPS.